4waisenkinder/4waisenkinder.github.io/source/_posts/2013-07-26-grunt-photobox-secure-yourself-against-broken-layout.markdown

 - set up screensizes, that are important for you - think of responsive web design
 - set up a path to render the screenshots and an index.html

+Afterthat [phantomjs](http://phantomjs.org/) will visit the url's with given size and simply takes a picture of it.
+Nothing magically about it. ;)

 So let's set it up:

 I downloaded a nice "mobile-first" site from [html5boilerplate](http://html5boilerplate.com) and implemented grunt.
 When you're ready to go, you have to install ```grunt-photobox```.